BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Performance**\
 1. Options:
 - Local CPU and GPU
-- An HPC distributed by a server
+- An HPC solver distributed by a server
 2. Questions:
 - Are analyses instantaneous or long-running (minutes/hours)?
-- Does the UI (together with the graphics display if needed) to keep processing large data?
+- Does the UI (together with the graphics display if needed) keep processing large data?
 - Does the graphics display need to be interactive?
 - Is there a need to scale out to handle many simultaneous jobs?
 - Is there a need for multithreading or multi-processing or both?

 **Concurrency**\
+Some importantt aspects of the concurrency is already mentioned above.
-The concurrency will be discussed later in detail.
+The details will be discussed later.

 **In summary, I will continue with the following options considering the descussions held in the previous sections:**
 - Web-based (cloud)
 - Multi-user (shared data, roles, collaboration)
 - Embedded DB (e.g. SQLite)
-- An HPC distributed by a server
+- An HPC solver distributed by a server in order to use the GPU resources for the graphics UI

 ### 3.4.
 Initial Customer Requirements <a id='sec34'></a>